Shamanism | Connection to all things

 In the Shipibo shamanic health care system, there is a deep understanding of the spirit world and its immense influence on us whether we realize it or not.
 Holding the position that in fact there are worlds beyond this physical reality and in this world of spirit we do this healing work.
 Hence its name “Vine of the Soul” or “Vine of the Dead.”

 Very fittingly in ceremony we connect with our soul, and let certain parts of our being metaphorically die.
-And at the same time ceremonies serves as nourishing space for the spirit to come and be fed with Love and compassion and attention.
+And at the same time ceremonies serves as a nourishing space for the spirit to come and be fed with Love and Compassion and Attention.
 Facing the hidden parts that are in need of healing, witnessing and great love.

 Shamanism is based on an understanding that the web of life is in communication with us all the time.
 And in this reality there are animals and plants, and spirits that are benevolent and are here to support us on this journey.
 There are also heavier and condensed energies that simply need the space to be released.
 When one drinks Ayahuasca, these ideas become much more concrete to many.